Pecos Bill: The Greatest Cowboy of All Time

-Pecos Bill: The Greatest Cowboy of All Time is a children's novel by James Cloyd Bowman about the American folk hero Pecos Bill.
-Raised by coyotes, the hero has various supernatural powers, including the ability to talk to animals, and becomes a spectacularly successful cowboy.
-The novel, illustrated by Laura Bannon, was first published in 1937 and was a Newbery Honor recipient in 1938.
+Pecos Bill: The Greatest Cowboy of All Time is a 1937 children's biography of American folk hero Pecos Bill written by James Cloyd Bowman and illustrated by Laura Bannon.
+Bill, raised by coyotes, has various supernatural powers, including the ability to talk to animals, and becomes a spectacularly successful cowboy.

+Reception

+The novel was a Newbery Honor recipient in 1938, losing out to Kate Seredy's The White Stag by one vote., New York Herald Tribune Honor book, and a Junior Library Guild selection.
+Kirkus Reviews called the book "fun reading".